-Abstract.
 Chvátal and Klincsek (1980) gave an $O(n^3)$ -time algorithm for the problem of finding a maximum-cardinality convex subset of an arbitrary given set P of n points in the plane.
 This paper examines a generalization of the problem, the Bottleneck Convex Subsets problem: given a set P of n points in the plane and a positive integer k, select k pairwise disjoint convex subsets of P such that the cardinality of the smallest subset is maximized.
 Equivalently, a solution maximizes the cardinality of k mutually disjoint convex subsets of P of equal cardinality.
-We show the problem is NP-hard when k is an arbitrary input parameter, we give an algorithm that solves the problem exactly, with running time polynomial in n when k is fixed, and we give a fixed-parameter tractable algorithm parameterized in terms of the number of points strictly interior to the convex hull.
+We give an algorithm that solves the problem exactly, with running time polynomial in n when k is fixed.
+We then show the problem to be NP-hard when k is an arbitrary input parameter, even for points in general position.
+Finally, we give a fixed-parameter tractable algorithm parameterized in terms of the number of points strictly interior to the convex hull.